 - The text you get in the Pleasure Dome ending of Total Carnage implies that there is one last secret ending if you collect every item in the Pleasure Dome.
-However, someone scanned the game's file and it turns out there are no additional endings, it's just a lie to get obsessive players to spend a few more quarters.
+In fact there is, but a bug prevents it from ever being seen, and the normal ending you get by default is actually the better one.

 - Zigzagged in Nethack.
 Eating a fortune cookie will give you a hint.
 The hints come from two files, rumors.tru, containing such Infallible Babble as "Kill a unicorn of your color and you kill your luck," and rumors.fal, containing such lies as "A cockatrice corpse is guaranteed to be untainted!" as well as completely useless (but entertaining!) junk like "So when I die, the first thing I will see in heaven is a score list?".
 Protip: blessed cookies draw only from rumors.tru.